ReneeSaulnier/local-ai-agent/README.md

 }
 ```

-Use the name exactly as you'd say it to Jarvis — "text Mom that I'll be late" will look up `"Mom"` in this map.
+Use the name exactly as you'd say it to Jarvis. "text Mom that I'll be late" will look up `"Mom"` in this map.
 If the name isn't found, Jarvis refuses and tells you who it knows.

 ---